Aşk Laftan Anlamaz: Plot

-Doruk's ex-girlfriend, Giçik returns and wants to get back with him.
-Asli witnesses Giçik kissing Doruk and thinks Doruk cheated on her so she end things with him.
-He tries to stop her but in vain.
-To get revenge, she flirts with Hayat's brother, Cemil and pretends to be in a relationship with him which causes Doruk to become jealous.
+Doruk's old college friend, Bilge returns and wants to get back with him.
+Asli witnesses Bilge kissing Doruk and thinks Doruk cheated on her so she ends things with him.
+He tries to stop her but she does not stop.
+In order to get revenge, she flirts with Hayat's brother, Cemil and pretends to be in a relationship with him which causes Doruk to become jealous.
 This is also hers and Cemil's plan to make Tuval jealous as Cemil is in love with her.

 Murat is angry with Hayat that she is hiding something, so Hayat decides to tell the truth to Murat.
 Murat is devastated on this news but then Hayat does another DNA test which reveals that Murat is the heir of the Sarsılmaz family and Doruk is not.
 But Murat doesn't tell this to Doruk for peace in their family.
 Murat gives all his shares to Doruk and convinces the staff at Sarte to accept him as their boss.

 Murat plans on starting a new company and Hayat finds out that she is pregnant and the whole family is elated.
 Doruk's mother, Derya, argues with the house servant and Hayat gets in the middle of it, in hopes to end the brawl, but ends up falling down the stairs whilst pregnant.
 She later learns that the baby is unharmed.
 Derya, unaware of the baby's condition, packs her belongings and tries to take Doruk with her as she is worried that she will get the blame for Hayat falling down the stairs.
 But Doruk stays and Derya leaves.
 Cemil & Asli's plan succeeds when Tuval starts developing feelings for Cemil.
-On Valentine's Day, Murat reveals to Hayat his plans about the company and to name it "Hyt" after her and they embrace.
+On Valentine's Day, Murat reveals to Hayat his plans about the company and to name it "Hyt" after her while they share the joy of becoming parents and embrace.

 Five years later, Hayat and Murat have four-year-old twins and she is expecting again.
 Kerem and Ipek have a newborn and Doruk and Asli are back together.
-The series ends happily.
+The series ends happily with Hayat getting into labour for welcoming the newest member of Sarsilmaz family together.